Noxisa/e-commerce-platform/README.md

 🪵 FurniWood

-FurniWood is a modern and responsive web platform for ordering custom-made wooden furniture.
-The project is designed for users who value high-quality craftsmanship and want an easy, pleasant online shopping experience on both desktop and mobile devices.
+FurniWood is a modern, responsive e-commerce platform for ordering custom-made wooden furniture.
+It focuses on simplicity, clarity, and comfort, making online furniture shopping easy on desktop, tablet, and mobile devices.

-The application focuses on a clean, minimalist design, fast performance, and ease of use, making it accessible even for users with little technical experience.
+The project combines a clean, minimalist design with fast performance and an intuitive user experience.

-💡 Project Idea
+🌱 About the Project

-The main goal of FurniWood is to provide a personalized and user-friendly shopping experience for customers looking for unique wooden furniture.
+The idea behind FurniWood is to create a place where customers can easily find and order unique wooden furniture tailored to their needs.

-With FurniWood, users can:
+Users can:

-browse available furniture products,
+browse furniture products,

-explore different wood types and product variants,
+explore different wood types and variants,

-send inquiries for custom-made furniture,
+request custom-made furniture,

-create an account and manage their personal data.
+manage their account in a simple and secure way.

-The platform is built to be:
+The platform is designed to be:

-intuitive and easy to use,
+easy to understand, even for non-technical users,

 visually clean and modern,

-optimized for all screen sizes.
+fully responsive across all devices.

-✨ Features
+✨ Key Features
-🛋️ Product Catalog
+🛋️ Furniture Catalog

-Browse a selection of wooden furniture (e.g. oak tables, cherry bookshelves).
+Browse a variety of wooden furniture (e.g. oak tables, cherry bookshelves)

-View details such as wood type, available variants, and pricing.
+Clear product details: wood type, variants, and pricing

-📝 Custom Order Form
+📝 Custom Order Requests

-Submit inquiries for custom furniture orders.
+Submit custom furniture inquiries

-Specify wood type, dimensions, and additional notes.
+Define dimensions, wood type, and additional notes

 👤 User Accounts

-Register and log in using email and password.
+User registration and login with email and password

-Optional Google login (server-side integration).
+Optional Google authentication (backend support)

-Secure storage of user data.
+Secure handling of user data

-📱 Responsive Design
+📱 Responsive & Mobile-Friendly

-Fully adapted for mobile phones, tablets, and desktop screens.
+Optimized for phones, tablets, and desktops

-Works well on small screens and split-screen views.
+Works well on small screens and split-screen layouts

 ♿ Accessibility

-Mobile-friendly navigation with a hamburger menu.
+Mobile hamburger menu

-Keyboard support and screen-reader-friendly structure.
+Keyboard navigation support

+Screen-reader-friendly structure

 ⚡ Performance

-Fast page loading.
+Fast loading times

-Optimized forms and efficient communication with the server.
+Optimized forms and API communication

-🛠️ Technologies Used
+🛠️ Tech Stack
 Frontend

 React 18

-React Router (navigation)
+React Router – navigation

-Yup (form validation)

-Axios (API communication)

-DOMPurify (XSS protection)
+Yup – form validation

+Axios – API communication

+DOMPurify – XSS protection

-CSS (responsive layout and variables)
+CSS – responsive layout & variables

 Backend

 Node.js + Express

-PostgreSQL (relational database)

-JSON Web Token (JWT) for authentication

-Bcrypt (password encryption)

-Nodemailer (email notifications)
+PostgreSQL – relational database

+JWT – authentication

+Bcrypt – password hashing

+Nodemailer – email notifications

 CORS